-Eligible costs necessary to bring projects to fruition may include transportation and facility fees to public lands and facilities such as recycling and/or waste management sites, community and stakeholder engagement, educator professional development and training, and supply costs for investigations and stewardship projects.
-Stewardship activities may take place on public lands, at school, in the surrounding community, or elsewhere as appropriate to the program's content.
-Stewardship efforts should be student-led physical restoration projects or community outreach and awareness activities and programs.
+Eligible costs necessary to bring outdoor learning and stewardship to fruition may include transportation and facility fees, teacher professional development including assistance with transitioning to blended virtual/in-person outdoor learning options or supplies for field investigations and stewardship projects.
+Stewardship activities may take place at school, in the surrounding community, or elsewhere as appropriate to the program's content.
+Student stewardship may include community outreach or awareness activities that students can develop and share with others virtually/using technology.
+An emphasis on planning for future curriculum integration will be considered.